Cardinals vs. Marlins Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nolan Arenado, Luis Arraez and others in the St. Louis Cardinals-Miami Marlins matchup at Busch Stadium on Monday at 7:45 PM ET.
+Those looking to place a player prop bet can find odds on Nolan Arenado, Luis Arraez and others in the St. Louis Cardinals-Miami Marlins matchup at Busch Stadium on Tuesday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!